 When there are many more immigrants than emigrants, a country or state will see demand outstripping supply.
 The immediate strain is felt in employment and housing.
 Over time housing crises are managed by increasing the supply of new homes and reducing need with measures to disincentivize investors and control immigration,

 So why are there housing crises if all we need to do is build more accommodation?
 Cost.
 The cost of compliance with building codes and materials increases the finished product’s sales price – the new home.

 Affordability is a key reason why first home buyers fail to get on the property ladder.
 There have been many creative businesses and governments with solutions to resolve this problem, but none have successfully rolled them out on mass.
 So people are taking matters into their own hands and hence the rise of mobile homes.
 So let’s see if a mobile home is a good investment.

 Mobile homes rose in popularity in the mid-1970s.
 Best called manufactured or prefab homes, the prefabricated modules are built inside a factory before being constructed on a site.
 However, not all mobile homes are prefab buildings.

 Some mobile homes can be extended trailers, aka caravans which are transportable or permanently left on one site.

 So, how can a mobile home be a solution to the housing crisis?

 However, not everyone is keen on the idea of living in a mobile home.
-One concern will mobile homes stand up to big weather events like a tornado, hurricane?
+One concern is will mobile homes stand up to significant weather events like a tornado, hurricane?
 The good news is manufacturers have solutions to ensure the homes remain grounded in extreme weather areas.